Water vapor diffusion

-Water vapor diffusion plays a minor role in tree caves.
-Although there is a clear difference in temperature to the outside air in the upper part of the cave, the thickness of the outer walls allows only a small amount of water vapor transport.
+Water vapor diffusion plays a minor role in tree cavities.
+Although there is a clear difference in temperature to the outside air in the upper part of the cavity, the thickness of the outer walls allows only a small amount of water vapor transport.
 The propolis coating additionally slows down this water transport mechanism.

 Modern bee hive